 How to report gain.
 Report the sale or exchange in Form 8949, Part II, with the appropriate box checked, as you would if you were not taking the exclusion.
 Then enter "Q" in column (f) and enter the amount of the excluded gain as a negative number in column (g).
 Put it in parentheses to show it is negative.
 Complete all remaining columns.
 If you are completing line 18 of Schedule D (Form 1040), enter as a positive number the amount of the exclusion on line 2 of the 28% Rate Gain Worksheet in the Schedule D (Form 1040) instructions.
-But if you exclude 60% of the gain, enter 2/2 of the exclusion.
-If you exclude 75% of the gain, enter 1/8 of the exclusion.
+But if you exclude 60% of the gain, enter % of the exclusion.
+If you exclude 75% of the gain, enter 1/2 of the exclusion.
+If you exclude 100% of the gain, do not enter an amount.

 Report these transactions on Form 8949 with the correct box checked.

 See Form 8949 and the Instructions for Form 8949.